Restoration: Providing Hope for the Future

 While the Florida Keys have long been known for the beautiful coral reefs, other habitats within sanctuary boundaries are also under threat from vessel impacts.
 Injuries to seagrass meadows can occur from many sources: anchor dragging, propeller scarring in shallow water, blowholes caused by engines of vessels attempting to break free from a seagrass bank, and hull impressions from vessel groundings.

-Between 2008 and 2018, Florida Keys National Marine Sanctuary restored over 247,000 square feet of seagrass meadows, the equivalent of 4.5 football fields, which allowed these habitats to continue to act as a nursery ground for commercially important species, trap sediment from water to improve water quality, and support enjoyment through recreation.
+Over the last few decades, Florida Keys National Marine Sanctuary staff have developed innovative seagrass restoration methods which allowed these habitats to continue to act as a nursery ground for commercially important species, trap sediment from water to improve water quality, and support enjoyment through recreation.

 The seagrass species found in the Florida Keys are all considered flowering plants with roots and horizontal stems.
 Unlike the grass in your lawn, the roots of the seagrass cannot grow downward, but instead grow horizontally.
 This means that when a seagrass bed is injured from a propeller, the seagrass blades at the edge of the scar cannot grow down into the trench, and may begin eroding from the injury.